inria-parkas/subdotter/README.md

 * `--neighbours <int>` : include as secondary nodes any that can be reached in the given number of steps from the given nodes.

+* `--no-external-edges` : do not add extra edges to represent paths between extracted nodes that pass via unextracted ones.
+This makes the calculation much faster since there is no need to calculate transitive closures.

 Building
 --------